Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 No explanation was given.
 Magically Lynn was released to go.
 She could

 I was suspicious.
-This looked like a charade to me.
+Had this entire ordeal just been a charade?
 Why all the tough

 talk??
+A rule is a rule!
 Why no explanation as to what changed their mind?
 They

 had been adamant for over 15 minutes that there was NO WAY THEY WOULD BEND